3) Green grooming

 Several forward-thinking companies have begun using recycled materials to produce everyday toiletries, such as Preserves' toothbrushes and razor handles, made from recycled plastic yogurt cups, and By Nature's toiletry bag made of recycled seatbelts.
 This doesn't mean you should rush out and buy every creatively recycled product on the market, but if you happen to need that particular item, by all means, go for the green.

-• Oral hygiene: Mouthwash containing alcohol can dry your mouth out and contribute to bad breath.
+• Oral hygiene: Mouthwash containing alcohol can dry your mouth out and contribute to bad breath, says WebMD.
 Choose an alcohol-free brand, such as Crest ProHealth, Tom's of Maine or ACT.
 Be sure to floss, brush and gently scrape your tongue to remove bacteria in the morning.
 Your family, co-workers and anyone else you come in contact with will thank you — and you'll feel more comfortable getting up close and personal when you have to (or want to).
-Choose toothpaste without artificial dyes, SLS, silica and other harmful ingredients, or make your own using one of these two easy recipes.
-View consumer-rated favorite natural pastes here.
-And one last word about tooth brushing: Never, ever, ever leave the water running while you brush your teeth.
+Choose toothpaste without artificial dyes, SLS, silica and other harmful ingredients, or make your own.
+And one last word about tooth brushing: Don't leave the water running while you brush your teeth.
 It's like throwing nickels out the window — would you do that?

 4) Green beauty

 Your skin is the largest organ in your body — watch what you put on it as much as you watch what you put in it.
 Unless you're one of those Oreo and Coke guzzling types — in which case you'd better keep reading, and carefully.
-Since the FDA does not regulate premarket what goes into personal-care products, do your own research and watch out for "bad boy" ingredients.
+Since the FDA does not regulate premarket what goes into personal-care products, do your own research and watch out for what GreenGuide calls the "10 Uglies" — the bad boy ingredients you should avoid.
 If you're super creative or just tired of supporting the big names in toiletries, know that most toiletries can be recreated at home and there are natural remedies for almost any facial fiasco — from dry skin to excess under-eye baggage.
 No, they're not charging you more for that.
 Not yet.

 Years ago, someone gave me a T-shirt that read, "Without makeup I even scare myself."
 Once the joke and the insult were acknowledged, laughed over, and forgiven, I started thinking about how it's actually scarier to be dependent on makeup and hair products than to go without once in a while.